UPES Dehradun BA Admissions 2026

 Mock tests are incredibly important as they mimic actual test conditions and help you get familiar with the exam pattern.
 Take as many CUET mock tests as possible to practice time management.

-It doesn’t end here; you must also analyze your mocks to identify your strengths and weaknesses.
-Prioritize working on your weak areas while maintaining strong areas through regular practice.
+It doesn’t end here; you must also analyse your mocks to identify your strengths and weaknesses.
+Prioritise working on your weak areas while maintaining strong areas through regular practice.

 You can also ask your teachers or mentors to evaluate your mock test performance and seek their feedback.